influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/influx_inspect.md

 ### `deletetsm`

-Use `deletetsm - measurement` to delete a measurement in a raw TSM file (from specified shards).
+Use `deletetsm -measurement` to delete a measurement in a raw TSM file (from specified shards).
-Use  `deletetsm - sanitize` to remove all tag and field keys containing non-printable Unicode characters in a raw TSM file (from specified shards).
+Use  `deletetsm -sanitize` to remove all tag and field keys containing non-printable Unicode characters in a raw TSM file (from specified shards).

 {{% warn %}} **Warning:** Use the `deletetsm` command only when your InfluxDB instance is offline (`influxd` service is not running).{{% /warn %}}